bacpop/ggCaller/docs/usage.rst

     ggcaller --graph input.gfa --colours colours.bfg_colors --not-ref

 Results from all commands above will be saved to a directory called ``ggCaller_output`` by default.
-To change this, specify ``--out``.
+To change this, specify ``--out <path>``.
 Note that ggCaller will overwrite results if an already existing directory is specified.

 By default, ggCaller will generate: